-To make this project work I dug up some NOS Shimano Dura-Ace 7900 hubs that were begging to see the road.
-For my first try I turned to the pioneers of tubeless, Stan’s Notubes.
+To make this project work I dug up some NOS Shimano Dura-Ace 7900 hubs.
+For my first try I turned to my offroad rim vendor, Stan’s Notubes.
 I got their Alpha 400 rims in 24/28h to match my hubs and put them together with Sapim CX-Ray spokes.
 The Stan’s rims built up very smoothly and total weight came to 1500g on the nose — plenty respectable.
 On top of that I installed two layers of Stan’s 21mm yellow tape and 44mm road valves.

 Mounting the tires was a little hairy.
 The Ultremo ZX tires needed levers and I drafted a pair of toe straps to hold the tires in place as I worked their final sections.
-There is some skill involved and my speed was better on the second wheel.
+There’s some skill involved and my speed was better on the second wheel.
 In the end I found compatibility between tire and rim was excellent.
 I had my air compressor ready to go but was able to seat the bead with a floor pump.
 Each tire got 2oz of Stan’s sealant and neither shows signs of leaking air.
-One important thing I noticed is spoke tension dropped with tires mounted.
-While this is normal the tight tubeless tires caused tension loss in excess of 30 percent!
-I had to correct this to ensure wheel durability.

 Of course it’s all about the ride.
-My short test ride was very positive — I find the wheels extremely (extremely!) comfortable even with a skinny 23mm tire.
-Before commenting further I want to put more miles on these wheels and play with tire pressure.
+My short test ride was very positive — I find the wheels extremely comfortable even with a skinny 23mm tire.
+Before blabbing too much I want to put more miles on these wheels and play with tire pressure.
 Details to follow.

 RECENT TWEETS →

 - RT @bccycle: Manufacturing millions of new EVs is far, far less helpful in reducing transportation-based CO2 emissions than investing massi…21 days ago